polterguy/hyper-core/README.md

 The select operation takes the following optional parameters as HTTP GET parameters.
 Notice, all _"special parameter types"_, such as columns, requires square brackets surrounding their names.
-This is a conscious choice, to eliminate that these parameters are _clashing_ with your generic column where definitions.
+This is a conscious choice, to eliminate that these parameters are _clashing_ with your generic column _"where"_ declarations.

 * __[columns]__ - Which columns you want to select, defaults to "\*" (all columns).
 * __[order-by]__ - Which column you want to order your select query by.
 No default value.
 * __[order-dir]__ - Can be either _'asc'_ or _'desc'_, and declares whether or not you'd like to order ascending or descending.
 Defaults to _'asc'_.
 * __[offset]__ - Offset of where to start fetching items.
 Defaults to `0`.
 * __[limit]__ - Number of items to return.
 Defaults to `10`.
-Notice, for security reasons, it will throw an exception if you try to select more than 100 items.
+Notice, to avoid having front end buggy code exhaust the server and bandwidth resources, it will throw an exception if you try to select more than 100 items.
 * __xxx__ - Becomes additional parts of your `where` clause.

 All parameters above are optional, and will be given _"sane defaults"_ if omitted.
 If you want to